Donatus-Victor/Donatus-Victor/README.md

 Hello there!
 My name is Donatus Victor.

-I'm a **Data Analyst** with 4+ years of experience 📊, holding a **BSc in Applied Geophysics** and currently pursuing my **MSc in Data Science Management** at Rome Business School 🧑‍🎓 where I also completed a **Business Leadership Development Program**.
-I'm passionate about areas of machine learning like **and predictive analytics** 👨‍💻.
-I'm currently upskilling as a **Data Engineer** ⚙️, working with Azure cloud services, PySpark, and building ETL/ELT pipelines on Databricks 🚀.
+I'm a **Data Scientist** with a strong foundation of 4+ years of experience in data analytics 📊.
+I hold a **BSc in Applied Geophysics** and am currently pursuing my **MSc in Data Science Management** at Rome Business School 🧑‍🎓, where I also completed a **Business Leadership Development Program**.

+I am deeply passionate about building **machine learning models and predictive analytics solutions** 👨‍💻 to solve complex business problems.
+To support production-grade ML, I have also cross-trained as a **Fabric Data Engineer** ⚙️ architecting robust ETL/ELT pipelines using Azure cloud services, PySpark, and Databricks 🚀.

-My experience spans across the **Energy**, **FinTech**, **Logistics**, and **Hospitality** sectors, turning complex datasets into actionable business intelligence that drives real decisions.
-I also take on freelance projects 💼, helping businesses unlock the value of their data through dashboards, predictive models, and data pipeline solutions.
-You can also find me building executive dashboards, fraud detection models, and customer churn predictions
+My experience spans across the **FinTech**, **Asset Management**, **Energy**, **Logistics**, and **Hospitality** sectors, where I translate complex datasets into predictive insights and actionable intelligence that drive strategic decisions.
+Alongside my core roles, I take on freelance projects 💼, helping businesses unlock the value of their data by building end-to-end solutions from executive dashboards to fraud detection systems, predictive systems, and customer churn models.

 ---